Reading-eScience-Centre/coverage-jsapi/CoverageCollection.md

 An optionally defined URI that serves as common identifier for this coverage collection.

-### .type
+### .profiles

-The collection type is a URI that characterizes the collection further, e.g. http://coveragejson.org/def#VerticalProfileCoverageCollection.
+An array of URIs that characterize the collection further in the sense of [RFC6909](https://www.ietf.org/rfc/rfc6906.txt), e.g. `['http://coveragejson.org/def#TrajectoryCoverageCollection']`.

 ### .coverages